ronaldt-git/PrivacyPolicy/README.md

-**How do I exercise my rights?** The easiest way to exercise your rights is by filling out our data subject request form available [here](https://app.termly.io/notify/b8e14ecc-7c18-4a38-9136-c1eb1676712d), or by contacting us.
+**How do I exercise my rights?** The easiest way to exercise your rights is by contacting us via email or, by filling out our data subject request form available [here](https://app.termly.io/notify/b8e14ecc-7c18-4a38-9136-c1eb1676712d) (You will need to type in the correct website name for the form to work.
+We recommend emailing us instead).
 We will consider and act upon any request in accordance with applicable data protection laws.